-Gjika & Associates is a dynamic business-oriented law firm established in 2013 as a fruitful collaboration of highly-skilled attorneys with extensive experience in the national and international arena.
+Gjika & Associates Attorneys at Law is a dynamic business-oriented law firm established in 2013 as a fruitful collaboration of highly-skilled attorneys with extensive experience in the national and international arena.

 Our attorneys possess the right combination of skills, experience and international understanding to help clients achieve their business goals.
-We identify and manage key commercial and legal risks, cutting through the law and solving business and legal issues sympathetically.
-The firm possesses a complete understanding of the subtle differences and local approaches, laws and customs, and may thus facilitate the transaction management obstacles faced by our clients by using an integrated approach.
+We identify and manage key commercial and legal risk, cutting through the law and solving business and legal issues sympathetically.
+The firm possesses a complete understanding of the subtle differences and local approaches, laws and customs, and may thus facilitate the transaction management obstacles faced by our clients, using an integral approach.

-We advise on all aspects of domestic and cross-border transactional and general corporate issues, including acquisitions and disposals, corporate governance, mergers and re-organisations, equity capital markets, joint ventures, public and private mergers and strategic alliances, litigation before arbitration panels, and courts of all instances, as well as before the European Courts in Luxembourg and the European Court of Human Rights in Strasbourg.
+We advise on all aspects of domestic and cross-border transactional and general corporate issues, including: acquisitions and disposals; corporate governance; mergers and re-organisations; the equity capital market; joint ventures; public and private mergers and strategic alliances; and litigation before arbitration panels and courts of all instances, as well as before the European Courts in Luxembourg and the European Court of Human Rights in Strasbourg.